Topps Baseball Card Of The Day, January 2019

 In that two-homer game, Plantier contributed to a 12-1 home blowout of the Yankees.
 He victimized Alan Mills in the 6th and Dave Eiland in the 8th—both solo shots.
 Joe Hesketh went eight for the win.

 AFTER THIS CARD: Plantier underwent major elbow surgery following the 1991 season, and never really got untracked in '92, going from starting OF to AAA.
-Reportedly due in part to friction with his skipper, Plantier was dealt to his hometown Padres for 1993, which we've discussed.
+Reportedly due in part to friction with his skipper, Plantier was dealt to his hometown Padres for 1993, which we've discussed, and signed a 2Y/$2.5M contract after that season.

 He briefly managed in the Independent League and coached hitting in the minors for a time, as well as a couple of years with the Padres in the same role.